OmegaPhi115/ShortcutPy-for-Rainmeter/README.md

 # ShortcutPy for Rainmeter
-Still Work in Progress ! it can have bugs !

 ### What is it ?
-This is a tool for create shorcut-widget in Rainmeter
+This is a tool made in Python to create shortcut-widget in Rainmeter

 Rainmeter: https://www.rainmeter.net/